 - ¼ teaspoon salt

-- In a medium mixing bowl, whisk together the dry ingredients (flour, baking powder, salt, ginger, cinnamon, nutmeg and brown sugar).
+- If you're using an electric griddle, go ahead and preheat it to 350 degrees Fahrenheit.
+In a medium mixing bowl, whisk together the dry ingredients: the flour, baking powder, ginger, cinnamon, nutmeg and salt.

 - In a smaller bowl, combine the milk, egg, molasses, maple syrup, butter and vanilla extract (if you're using coconut oil and it solidifies on contact with cold ingredients, just warm the mixture in the microwave for 15 to 30 seconds, until it melts again, or let the mixture rest for a few minutes in a warm place).
 Whisk until the mixture is thoroughly combined.
 Pour into the flour mixture and stir just until the mixture is incorporated and no big lumps of flour remain.

 - If you're not using an electric griddle, heat a stovetop griddle, cast-iron pan or non-stick pan over medium-low heat.
 It's hot enough when a drop of water sizzles against the pan.
 If necessary, grease the pan with a pat of butter or non-stick cooking spray (my griddle is non-stick so I didn't use any).

 - Give the bowl one more stir and pour ⅓ cup batter into the pan (if at any point the batter becomes too thick, just stir in a tiny splash of milk).
 Wait until the outer ½" of the pancake is no longer shiny, then flip it with a spatula.
 Cook on the opposite sides for 1 to 2 minutes, or until golden brown.